Music

 How we ensure progress. (skills)

-Detailed medium-term plans are provided by the Charanga scheme, and learning tasks are designed to enable progress to take place across the school, building on the skills from each previous year.
+Detailed lesson plans are provided by the Kapow scheme, and learning tasks are designed to enable progress to take place across the school, building on the skills from each previous year.
 We use this alongside our whole school ‘Music: progression of skills’ document which can be read here

 What we want children to remember from each unit. (knowledge)